terascope/teraslice/docs/jobs/slices.md

 title: Slices
 ---

-Slices are a like heartbeat within teraslice, each heartbeat tracks metadata around the work being down.
+Slices are like heartbeats within teraslice, each heartbeat tracks metadata around the work being down.

-A Slice request is created by the [Slicer](./types-of-operations.md#Slicers) and the Execution Controller wraps the request with [Slice Metadata](#slice-metadata) stores in the state store in Teraslice and distributes the slice to the available Workers.
+A Slice request is created by the [Slicer](./types-of-operations.md#Slicers) and the Execution Controller wraps the request with [Slice Metadata](#slice-metadata) stored in the state store in Teraslice and distributes the slice to the available Workers.

 ## Slice Metadata